StealthChesnut/HA-FoxESS-Modbus/README.md

 ## Manual installation
 * Hardware configuration instructions can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
-* Take a copy / backup of your config and/or HA install before you change it! :)
+* Create a full backup of your HA instance including the configuration.yaml file
-* Copy the contents of the configuration.yaml file to your config file into the appropriate places
+* Copy the contents of the [configuration.yaml]{https://github.com/StealthChesnut/HA-FoxESS-Modbus/blob/main/configuration.yaml} file to your config file
-* Put the modbus.yaml file alongside your configuration.yaml file
+* Create a new file called [modbus.yaml](https://github.com/StealthChesnut/HA-FoxESS-Modbus/blob/main/modbus.yaml) and place alongside your configuration.yaml file
-* Check your config is valid, then Restart HA if so
+* Check your config is valid, then Restart HA
+* Map energy dashboard as per below example and enjoy configuring dashboards using near realtime data.

 ## Engergy Dashboard Configuration